 The DIF statistics were calculated based only on the members of the subgroup in question in the computations; values were calculated only for subgroups with 100 or more students.
 The tables in Appendix I present the number of items classified as either "low" or "high" DIF, overall and by group favored.
 Computed DIF indices have a theoretical range from -1.0 to 1.0 for selected-response items.
 Dorans and Holland (1993) suggested that index values between -0.05 and 0.05 should be considered negligible.
 The preponderance of the MSAA Science items fell within this range.
-Dorans and Holland further stated that items with values between -0.10 and -0.05 and those with values between 0.05 and 0.10 (i.e., "low" DIF) should be inspected to ensure that no possible effect is overlooked, and a list of low DIF items are listed in Appendix I, and that items with values outside the -0.10 to 0.10 range (i.e., "high" DIF) are more unusual and should be examined very carefully; thus, content experts conducted a review of items flagged for DIF.
+Dorans and Holland further stated that items with values between -0.10 and -0.05 and those with values between 0.05 and 0.10 (i.e., "low" DIF) should be inspected to ensure that no possible effect is overlooked, and that items with values outside the -0.10 to 0.10 range (i.e., "high" DIF) are more unusual and should be examined very carefully; thus, content experts conducted a review of items flagged for DIF.
+A list of low DIF items is listed in Appendix I.

 The number of items with a "high" DIF index for each level (the cognitive complexity of the item; refer to information in Chapter 3 for further detail regarding the levels) is shown in Table 8-3.
 Since an item can exhibit DIF for multiple comparisons, an item was counted once if any of the comparisons showed "high" DIF.
 Table 8-3 shows that only one item was classified as "high" DIF.
-These results indicate that the content bias reviews for science were conducted thoroughly.
-For the one item in high school science that shows high DIF, the Cognia content development team will examine the item prior to the next operational
+These results indicate that the item writing procedures were effective.
+In grade 5, there was one operational item with high DIF.
+The operational item set was swapped with another field-test item set without high DIF.
+In high school, there was one operational item with high DIF.
+This item was swapped with a field-test item set.